LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Celo-Alfajores-Testnet-Jobs.md

 The Alfajores Testnet is a test network for developers building on the Celo platform.
 Testnet CELO is used to pay for transactions on Celo Alfajores, and is available the [Alfajores Token Faucet](https://faucet.celo.org/alfajores).
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/celo-alfajores-testnet).
 Testnet CELO is available from the [Alfajores Token Faucet](https://faucet.celo.org/alfajores).

-Please see below for our Chainlink data feed offerings ('**jobs**') on the Celo-Alfajores network.
-All testnet data feeds are free to use, and do not require you to fund your contracts with the LINK token.
-If you run into any trouble, we are here to help!
-Head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!
+The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Celo Alfajores network.
+All testnet data feeds are **free to use**, and do not require you to fund your contracts with the LINK token.
+If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 ### Select the type of data that you need: